KevinWang94/KevinWang94.github.io/_posts/2016-06-20-SovietSatellites6.md

 asked us why the hell we had chosen to stay here, when there was human civilization thirty minutes away.
 But this seemed like an interesting Central Asian experience, albeit one constructed for tourists.
-Our camp was complete with a couple camels just chilling, a the ruins of a fort in the background:
+Our camp was complete with a couple camels just chilling, and the ruins of a fort in the background:

 ![](https://dl.dropboxusercontent.com/s/g8hekdsnsteona6/P6170088.JPG?dl=0)

 Despite Utkir's warnings about the accomodations and food, we actually had a pretty good time.
-The yurt was right next to these ancient forts that were fun to climb up and around:
+The nearby ancient forts were quite fun to climb up and around, and dinner (plov of course) was pretty good.

 ![](https://dl.dropboxusercontent.com/s/lp1l6hxdm1u9ht0/P6170063.JPG?dl=0)